snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 {{% tab name="Python" %}}

-Download the `sample_events.csv` and the `snowflake_upload.py` files at the top of this page, you will need both to load the sample data to the Snowflake warehouse.
+Download the `upload.zip` folder which contains the `sample_events.csv` and the `snowflake_upload.py` files.
+You will need both to load the sample data to the Snowflake warehouse with Python.

 #### **Step 1:**  Set up your environment